doctrine/orm/docs/en/tutorials/getting-started.rst

     return \Doctrine\ORM\Tools\Console\ConsoleRunner::createHelperSet($entityManager);

-Change into your project directory and call the Doctrine command-line tool:
+Now call the Doctrine command-line tool:

 ::

-    $ cd project/
     $ vendor/bin/doctrine orm:schema-tool:create

-Since we haven't added any entity metadata in `src` yet, you'll see a message stating "No Metadata Classes to process."
+Since we haven't added any entity metadata in ``src`` yet, you'll see a message stating "No Metadata Classes to process."
 In the next section, we'll create a Product entity along with the corresponding metadata, and run this command again.